 Our approach to establishing executive compensation is to benchmark periodically the ranges of executive compensation and then to set overall compensation within a competitive market range.
 Market-based salary ranges are examined for each position, and an executive's positioning within that range is determined by that individual's experience in their position as well as the committee's evaluation of that individual's performance during the year.
-Our overall executive compensation for 2020 included:
+Our overall executive compensation for 2021 included:

-- Base salary; - Short-term incentive compensation, based upon both objective measures (as shown on pages 31 and 33) and a subjective assessment of annual performance, which in both cases is designed to encourage and reward the accomplishment of goals intended to benefit the Company and its shareholders; and - Long-term incentive compensation payable in cash based upon the performance of our stock over a five-year period for awards granted prior to 2020, and a three-year period for awards granted in 2020, that is intended to tie a portion of executive compensation more directly to the creation of long-term shareholder value.
+- Base salary; - Short-term incentive compensation, based upon both objective measures (as shown on pages 38 40) and a subjective assessment of annual performance, which in both cases is designed to encourage and reward the accomplishment of goals intended to benefit the Company and its shareholders; and - Long-term incentive compensation involving stock-based awards under our 2021 Long-Term Incentive Plan and cash-based awards under several legacy plans, all of which are designed to reward performance over a period of time and to tie a portion of executive compensation more directly to the creation of long-term shareholder value.

-Due to its structure, long-term incentive compensation pursuant to our 2006 Performance Unit Plan and 2020 Performance Unit Plan is reported in this proxy statement according to applicable guidelines as stock-based incentives in the various compensation tables that follow; however, no stock is currently issuable or issued under these cash-based long-term incentive arrangements.
+Due to their structure, awards under our legacy 2006 Performance Unit Plan and 2020 Performance Unit Plan are shown according to applicable guidelines as stock-based incentives in the various compensation tables that follow; however, no stock is issuable or issued under these cash-based long-term incentive arrangements.
 Prior to shareholder approval of our 2021 Long-Term Incentive Plan in May 2020, we did not have a plan allowing the issuance of stock.
-Thus, prior to 2021, we did not issue any stock awards, stock options, or restricted stock awards.